 Drunk Driving and Drugged Driving

-Any substance that changes someone’s ability to stay alert, think clearly and calmly, and react quickly may impair their ability to drive safely.
-Substances that can impair someone’s ability to drive include:
+Any substance that changes your ability to stay alert, think clearly and calmly, and react quickly may impair your ability to drive safely.
+These substances include:

 Drunk driving and drugged driving have an enormous impact on road safety in Massachusetts.
 In 2021, over one-third (34%) of all motor vehicle deaths in Massachusetts involved a drunk driver, which was higher than the national rate of 31%.1 Of car and truck drivers hospitalized in Massachusetts for crash-related injuries in 2021, over one-third (35%) were identified as being under the influence of alcohol or drugs at the time of the crash.2 Drivers hospitalized for crash-related injuries who had used alcohol or drugs were 35% more likely to suffer a traumatic brain injury or spinal cord injury than drivers who had not used alcohol or drugs.3